hail-is/hail/dev-docs/hail-overview.md

 for the execution of graphs containers.

 The Hail client libraries are deployed in the Python Package Index (PyPI) hail package.
-The Hail package exposes to Python modules:
+The Hail package exposes two Python modules:
 `hail` and `hailtop`.  `hail` provides the Hail Query interface.
 `hailtop.batch` provides the batch interface.  `hailtop` contains various other infrastructure submodules (see below).